JafarDakhan/JafarDakhan/README.md

 - Hi, I’m @JafarDakhan
 - I program...
-Mostly games and low level stuff.
+Mostly games or low level stuff.
 - I also make art and music, Sometimes.
 - 📫 You can find me on Twitter: https://twitter.com/Jafar_Dakhan